DanEkhlas/MICA/README.md

 head(df_plate)
 ```

+## First plot and quality control of positive and negative controls

 Now we can plot the data and get some first insights on the MICs of our strain for the different antimicrobials tested.

 ```r